 Built for Expedited Fabrication

 Our shop capacity and craft workforce allow us to push the limits on what’s achievable in a short amount of time.
-If we can work together and get the drawings to the shop floor as quickly as possible, our welders can build it in our shop without involving subcontractors, which could slow the process.
+We even fabricate the heads in-house, allowing us to expedite manufacturing on a piece of your equipment that often has the longest lead time.
+So, if we can work together and get the drawings to the shop floor as quickly as possible, that keeps expedited materials on critical path and keeps our welders welding as fast as possible.

 Delivering What’s Nearly Impossible

 We’ve had tremendous success using our Rapid Response model for time-critical projects—delivering reactors and vessels in as little as 10 days.
 While not an easy model to implement, rapid response has proven its value on multiple Enerfab projects, saving our customers time and costs due to downtime.

 - We answered the call for a reactor rebuild for a chemical-industry customer.
 Our shop team replaced the bottom portion of the vessel and associated head/nozzles with new C22 material.
 They also fabricated and installed an internal coil, field-repaired a body flange, and installed a liner plate for damaged overlay, all in 10 days.